veronicaguerrini/phyBWT/README.md

 ### Preprocessing steps

-The required data structures eBWT, LCP and DA can be built independently from phyBWT.
+The required data structures eBWT, LCP and CDA can be built independently from phyBWT.
 This is a good feature that allows the user to choose the most appropriate tool according to the resources available and the dataset composition (short reads or longer sequences).

 For instance, to build .ebwt, .lcp, and .da files from scratch from a single fasta file, one could use BCR [https://github.com/giovannarosone/BCR_LCP_GSA] for short reads, and for longer sequences, gsufsort [https://github.com/felipelouza/gsufsort].
 Note that gsufsort tool returns the output files with slightly different filename extensions.